 1. Dress in layers.
-Last year, I wore a long-sleeved navy dress and leggings and melted the entire day.
-This year, I dressed for warmer weather and froze my tush off most of the time, especially in the morning when the fair opened.
+The first year, I wore a long-sleeved navy dress and leggings and melted the entire day.
+Last year, I dressed for warmer weather and froze my tush off most of the time, especially in the morning when the fair opened.
 I'd recommend leggings, jeans, or a long skirt, a lightweight scarf, a short-sleeved T or dress under a sweater, and some Chucks or cowboy boots.
 With that combo, you should fit right in.

 |If this mannequin from Stash Style had on a top and some boots,|